-CPCNH may contract directly for LSE services with a third-party that is registered or will register with ISO-NE as a market participant and Load Serving Entity, satisfies all applicable financial security and other registration requirements with ISO-NE, the Commission, and NH's distribution utilities, and has contractually agreed to assume responsibility for providing all requirements energy on behalf of Hudson Community Power's customers.
+LSE services may be implemented as follows: CPCNH may contract directly for LSE services with Responsibilities of the Town of Hudson a third-party that is registered or will register with ISO-NE as a market participant and Load Serving Entity, satisfies all applicable financial security and other registration requirements with ISO-NE, the Commission, and NH's distribution utilities, and has contractually agreed to assume responsibility for providing all requirements energy on behalf of Hudson Community Power's customers.

 Typically, such a third-party would additionally provide portfolio management services and credit support and assist CPCNH in structuring and maintaining a portfolio of physical and financial contracts to provide all requirements energy to participating customers.
-At a certain future point, CPCNH may be positioned to register with NEPOOL and ISO-NE as a market participant and Load Serving Entity directly.6
+At a certain future point, CPCNH may be positioned to register with NEPOOL and ISO-NE as a market participant and Load Serving Entity directly.5

-This implementation option would essentially replicate the same approach and structure employed by the New Hampshire Electric Cooperative, which actively manages an all-requirements energy portfolio, accrues financial reserves, and provides LSE services for default service customers.
+This implementation option essentially replicates the approach and structure employed by the New Hampshire Electric Cooperative, which actively manages an all-requirements energy portfolio, accrues financial reserves, and provides LSE services for default service customers.

-Additionally, note that the Town of Hanover (whose Member director and alternate director are both participating on CPCNH's Risk Management Committee and proposal evaluation) is already a market participant and Load Serving Entity for the Town's load obligations.
+Additionally, note that the Town of Hanover (whose Member director and alternate director are both members of CPCNH's Risk Management Committee and participated in the proposal evaluations) is already a market participant and Load Serving Entity for the Town's load obligations.